 How did we get there

-Committed to improving the role of charterers in addressing global environmental issues
+Committed to improving the role of charterers and shipowners in addressing global environmental issues

 The Sea Cargo Charter was developed in an effort spearheaded by a diverse group of cargo owners – Anglo American, Cargill, Dow, Total, Trafigura – and shipowners – Euronav, Norden, Stena Bulk – in collaboration with Stephenson Harwood and with expert support provided by the Global Maritime Forum, UMAS and Smart Freight Centre.